 A lot of it, however, depends on the ELD you have and the features it offers.

-The KeepTruckin ELD is packed with such powerful fleet management features that enable trucking companies to simplify operations, improve efficiency, minimize costs, and maximize profits.
-You can now order the KeepTruckin ELD online in just a few clicks.
+The KeepTruckin ELD is packed with powerful fleet management features that enable trucking companies to simplify operations, improve efficiency, minimize costs, and maximize profits.
+You can now request a free demo in just a few clicks.